 ||Redeeming points for airfare through AmexTravel.com||Since this card only gives you 1 cent per point in value when you redeem points for travel through Amex, this is a subpar redemption.
 In many cases, the cardholder would be better off transferring their points to Amex partners to book airfare instead.
 In fact, our internal valuations show that Amex points can be worth around 2.0 cents each when transferred to top partners.|

 ||Redeeming points for airfare through Capital One Travel||This is another card that only gives you 1 cent per point in value when you redeem points for travel through Capital One, which can make it a subpar redemption.
 In many cases, the cardholder would be better off transferring their points to Capital One partners to book airfare instead.|

 |Discover it® Miles||1.5X miles for each dollar spent||Redeeming for statement credits to cover travel purchases||You’ll get 1 cent per point in value for this type of redemption, which is the maximum value you can get for any travel awards with this card.|

 *Travel rewards kick in after earning the $300 travel credit

 |Redeeming for airfare through the Chase travel portal||The Chase Sapphire Reserve gives cardholders 50% more value for their points when they redeem them directly for travel through Chase, so this redemption gets you 1.5 cents per point in value.|

 How to maximize your travel rewards

-Here are a few tips to help you get the most out of your travel rewards.
+Whether you’re trying to get the best possible redemption value or want to know which pitfalls to avoid, here are a few tips to help you get the most out of your travel rewards.